-Everything about Domaine de la Solitude Lancon Pere et Fils, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food tasting notes, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine de la Solitude Lancon Pere et Fils with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de la Solitude History, Overview

 Domaine de la Solitude has one of the longest histories in the Rhone Valley.
 The Barberini family who founded the estate can trace their roots in Chateauneuf du Pape back to the 1604.
 Before that, the family was well known in their native land of Italy.

 They were quite an established, or should I say famous family as far back as the 13th century.
 In fact, Maffeo Barberini became the Pope, using the name of Urbain VIII.
 Two of the nephews of Maffeo Barberini became Cardinals and moved to Avignon.

 Perhaps that move was due to issues related to loud accusations about destroying historic monuments so the materials could be used to create, new, palatial estates and palaces for their personal use.
 But what is important for us is, that move to Avignon led the family to a career making wine in Chateauneuf du Pape!

 From there, through marriage and a dowry, what we know of today as Domaine de la Solitude was born.
 The estate took its name from the La Solitude lieu-dit, which is where much of their vineyards are planted.

 Domaine de la Solitude was one of the larger vineyards in the region by the mid to late 1800’s.
 At the time, the wine was produced and sold under the name of Vin de la Solitude.